Categories

 • Okinawa’s architecture is the direct result of guarding against naturally occurring calamities such as typhoons and earthquakes.

-• Dangerous areas: the worst dangers in Okinawa are from its poisonous land and sea creatures!
+• Dangerous areas: the only dangers in Okinawa are from its poisonous land and sea creatures.
 Watch out for Habu snakes, blue-ringed octopi, brown recluse spiders, and sea wasps.

 Recommended trip duration: 2-3 days